vm116/React/day-1/exercises/05-events/README.md

     - Give each input field a unique `id` attribute
     - Retrieve the `value` property from each input

-- Attach the `handleSignUp` function to the form's `onChange` event.
+- Attach the `handleSignUp` function to the form's `onchange` event.

 - Once you've verified your `handleLogin` function is called by submitting the form, update the function to push a new object to the `users` array containing the input values from the form.